OpenSwitchNOS/openswitch-ops/docs/lldp_cli.md

 #### Syntax
 `lldp enable`
 #### Description
 This command enables the LLDP (Link Layer Discovery Protocol) feature in the device.
+By default, lldp is enabled on the device.
 #### Authority
 All users.
 #### Parameters